-The World Health Organisation defines palliative care as "an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual (WHO, WHO Definition of Palliative Care, 2016).
+The World Health Organisation defines palliative care as "an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.
 Palliative care:

-- (i) provides relief from pain and other distressing symptoms; - (iii) affirms life and regards dying as a normal process; - (iii) intends neither to hasten or postpone death; - (iv) integrates the psychological and spiritual aspects of patient care; - offers a support system to help patients live as actively as possible until death; [v] - offers a support system to help the family cope during the patient's illness and in their own bereavement; - (vii) uses a team approach to address the needs of patients and their families, including bereavement counselling, if indicated; - will enhance quality of life, and may also positively influence the course of illness; and (viii) - is applicable early in the course of illness, in conjunction with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy, and includes those investigations needed to better understand and manage distressing clinical complications."
+- (i) provides relief from pain and other distressing symptoms; - (iii) affirms life and regards dying as a normal process; - (iii) intends neither to hasten or postpone death; - integrates the psychological and spiritual aspects of patient care; (iv) - offers a support system to help patients live as actively as possible until death; (v) - (vi) offers a support system to help the family cope during the patient's illness and in their own bereavement; - uses a team approach to address the needs of patients and their families, including bereavement (vii) counselling, if indicated; - (viii) will enhance quality of life, and may also positively influence the course of illness; and - (ix) is applicable early in the course of illness, in conjunction with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy, and includes those investigations needed to better understand and manage distressing clinical complications."

 Symptom research is complex in palliative care because of the different primary diseases, and their stages in patients identified as palliative.
-Nausea and vomiting, which is commonly associated with palliative care, may be less common and bothersome than originally thought although they do appear to be more common as death approaches (Glare, Miller, Nikolova, & Tickoo, 2011).
-A systematic review of symptom prevalence in palliative care patients found pain, breathlessness and fatigue were more common than nausea and vomiting (Solano, Gomes, & Higginson, 2006).
+Nausea and vomiting, which is commonly associated with palliative care, may be less common and bothersome than originally thought although they do appear to be more common as death approaches.
+A systematic review of symptom prevalence in palliative care patients found pain, breathlessness and fatigue were more common than nausea and vomiting.

 The potential impact of cannabinoids on pain treatment has been discussed above.
 Little research is available on cannabinoid impact on breathlessness.
-However, there is some data available for the efficacy of cannabinoids in chemotherapy-induced vomiting and the anorexia-cachexia syndrome (Bagshaw & Hagen, 2002) (Martin & Wiley, 2004), and the potential in treatment of chemotherapy-induced nausea is discussed below.
+However, there is some data available for the efficacy of cannabinoids in chemotherapy-induced vomiting and the anorexia-cachexia syndrome, and the potential in treatment of chemotherapy-induced nausea is discussed below.